rahul-purswani/rahul-purswani/README.md

 🙂 Pronouns - He/him/his <br>
 🌟 A little about me <br>
 ⚡ Fun fact - <br>
 🏔 🌊 When I step away from keyboard you will likely find me outdoors - exploring trails or swimming.
-Life's a mix of coding and real-world adventures—finding the perfect balance in every line of code and every step on the trail.
+Life's a mix of coding and real-world adventures—finding the perfect balance in every line of code and every step on the trail (although its been a while since I last went on a trail 🙃).

 ### What's new?